-• User interface: Only a safety system compatible remote controller can be used.
-See technical data sheet for remote controller compatibility (e.g. BRC1H52/82)
+• User interface: Only a safety system compatible user interface can be used.
+See the technical data sheet for user interface compatibility (e.g. BRC1H52\)

-Note: The user interface will generate a visible and audible warning sign in case of refrigerant leakage detection.
-E.g. the BRC1H52 remote controllers can generate an alarm of 65 dB (sound pressure, measured at 1 m distance of the alarm).
-Sound data is available in the technical data sheet of the remote controller.
+Note: The user interface will generate a visible and audible warning in case of refrigerant leakage detection.
+E.g., BRC1H52\ user interfaces can generate an alarm of 65 dB (sound pressure, measured at a distance of 1 m from the alarm).
+Sound data is available in the technical data sheet of the user interface.
 The alarm should always be 15 dB louder than the background noise of the room.
-In case of higher background noise we recommend to use an external alarm (field supply) to connect to the optional output PCB of the indoor unit.
-This field supply alarm has to be mounted in every room where an indoor unit is installed.
+In case of higher background noise we recommend connecting an external alarm (field supply) to the optional output PCB of the indoor unit.
+This field supplied alarm must be mounted in every room where an indoor unit is installed.

-- Each indoor unit has to be connected to a separate user interface.
+Each indoor unit has to be connected to a separate user interface.
 Only a safety system compatible remote controller can be used as the user interface.
-See technical data sheet for remote controller compatibility (e.g. BRC1H52/82). - The user interface has to be put in the same room as the indoor unit.
-For details, please refer to the installation and operation manual of the user interface.
+See technical data sheet for remote controller compatibility (e.g. BRC1H52/82\).

-Optional output PCB (to provide output for external device): The PCB will trigger in case of leak detection, sensor fails or when sensor is disconnected.
-For exact model name see option list of the indoor unit.
+- The user interface has to be put in the same room as the indoor unit.
+For details, please refer to the installation and operation manual of the user interface. - Optional output PCB (to provide output for external device): The PCB will trigger the external alarm in case of leak detection, sensor failure or when the sensor is disconnected.
+For the exact model name, see the option list of the indoor unit.
 For more information about this option, refer to the installation manual of the optional output PCB.